-When I think of American fare, from my experience, chicken legs makes the top 10 list of foods typically found on an American dinner table.
-At least that was the case when I was growing up.
+When I think of American fare, chicken legs make the top 10 list of foods typically found on an American dinner table.
+At least, that was the case when I was growing up.
 My mother used to make the tastiest fried chicken legs on the planet.
 Crunchy on the outside, tender and juicy on the inside.
-The only problem – I just hated the idea of eating the skin.
-Uck!
+The only problem – I hated the idea of eating the skin.
 I would nibble off all of the crunches, tear off the skin, and devour the juicy meat around the bone.
 That’s a whole lot of work just to enjoy one little chicken leg.

-Now that I cook for my own family, chicken legs didn’t make the cut in my repertoire of recipes.
-That is until I learned new cooking techniques that make these little gems worth eating again.
-The best part, at least for me, is they have no skin!
+Now that I cook for my own family, chicken legs didn’t make the cut in my repertoire of recipes – until I learned new cooking techniques that make these little gems worth eating again.
+The best part for me is they have no skin!
 Chicken Shoshi is a recipe that comes straight from Israel and taught to me by my super sweet friend, Vivi, who has mastered the art of mouth-watering chicken legs.

-The beauty of this recipe, as Vivi says, it’s practically a “No fail.”
-It only takes a few simple ingredients and about an hour and a half of cook time on the stove top, and the results are perfectly tender, bursting with flavor, fall-off-the-bone chicken legs that your family will absolutely adore.
+The beauty of this recipe, as Vivi says, it’s practically a “no fail.”
+It only takes a few simple ingredients and about an hour and a half of cook time on the stove top.
+The results are perfectly tender, bursting with flavor, fall-off-the-bone chicken legs that your family will absolutely adore.

 Share this Post